PeterCamilleri/CX16/docs/more_memory.md

 Only 38911 bytes free.
 What was going on?
 Why so little?

-At this point the reality of needing OS and language ROMs, I/O devices, video buffers, and BASIC interpreter data overhead sank in.
+At this point the reality of needing OS and language ROMs, I/O devices, video buffers, the zero and stack pages, and BASIC interpreter data overhead sank in.

 That was then.
 This is now!